 1086 Paul de Cain is Abbot of St Albans and Lord of the Manor.
 Domesday book values the land at £10.

 1154 The parish church of St Lawrence the Martyr is dedicated.
 Originally of Norman structure it has been restored and added to in the intervening years, including major works after a devastating fire on St Valentine's Day 1969.

-In the same year Nicholas Breakspear is elected Pope Adrian IV.
-The fact that the dedication of St. Lawrence church and the election of the pope happened in the same year appears to be co- incidental.
+In the same year as the dedication Nicholas Breakspear is elected Pope Adrian IV.
+That both the dedication of St. Lawrence church and the election of the pope happened in the same year appears to be co- incidental.

 1274 – 1535

 1274 A royal palace is built at Kings Langley (Langelai Regis) by Edward I

 1349 The Black Death arrives in Abbots Langley.
 Seventy one people die in the Manor.

 1366 The Lord Abbot of St Albans gives a strip of land near the River Gade to Edward III